-Inverse reinforcement learning (IRL) overcomes this by using RL to train $\hat{\pi}$ to mimic $\pi^*$.
-The procedure consists of iterating between the following two steps: \begin{enumerate} \item Construct a reward function $\hat{\mathcal{R}}(s, a; \phi)$ using $\xi^*$, and optionally $\tau \sim \hat{\pi}$ \item Train $\hat{\pi}$ using RL \end{enumerate}
+IRL instead overcomes this distribution shift by using RL to train $\hat{\pi}$ to mimic $\pi^*$ in the environment.
+The procedure consists of iterating between the following two steps: \begin{enumerate} \item Construct a reward function\footnote{In the parametric case, parameterised by $\phi$, but potentially nonparametric.} $\hat{\mathcal{R}}(s, a; \phi)$ using $\xi^*$, and optionally $\tau \sim \hat{\pi}$ \item Train $\hat{\pi}$ using RL \end{enumerate}

 RL is more complicated than the typical supervised learning setting.
 In particular, as the policy evolves, the data distribution changes.
 In the case of IRL, $\hat{\mathcal{R}}$ changing over time can introduce further non-stationarity.